TerribleBrad/Wind-of-Kine/README.md

 #### True Directional Movement
 - General
-  - General Settings
-    - Dialogue Mode : Disable
-  - Target Lock
-    - Target Lock Settings
-       - Target Lock Maximum Distance : 6000
     - Controls
-      - Toggle Target Lock Key : Mouse 4 (or alternatively a key near WASD like G)
+      - Toggle Target Lock Key : ( It is set to Mouse 4, but if you don't have a mouse with extra buttons use a key near WASD like G)

 #### Violens
 - Profile System
    - Menu Settings